Danappelxx/iPadMouse/README.md

 Replace the [`ip` constant](https://github.com/Danappelxx/iPadMouse/blob/master/ipad-mouse-ios/ViewController.swift#L14) with your mac's ip address in the local network.
 You can find this by running `ifconfig | grep netmask`.
 For my machine, it is `192.168.1.132`.

 Run the iOS app on your device and wait for it to connect.
-Once connected, you can perform the following gestures:

-- Single tap = left click
-- Double tap = double left click
-- Single tap + movement = move mouse
-- Double tap + movement = move mouse with left click